pavex/publixe-domdocument/README.md

 # publixe-domdocument
-Extended DOMDocument with findElementByClass, getElementByClassName and innerHTLM
+Extended DOMDocument with getElementsByClassName and innerHTLM